List of Strangers with Candy characters: Orlando Pinatubo

 Orlando Pinatubo (Orlando Abdo Pabotoy) is Jerri’s best friend, a Filipino whom she constantly mocks because of his race.
 In the first season especially, he had a huge crush on Jerri and was not above spreading rumors about her love interests to stop her from seeing them (as in “Bogie Nights” and “Let Freedom Ring”).
-Sadly, Jerri does not reciprocate his romantic feelings.
+Jerri does not reciprocate his romantic feelings.
 Like Tammi Littlenut, he is very innocent, always expects the best of Jerri, and is crestfallen when she inevitably disappoints him.
 He is close to his family, and they hold “parties” where they dance and tell stories with their hands.
-In the final episode, Orlando and Tammi have both become obsessed with a Dungeons & Dragons–like role-playing game, perhaps their nerdiest development yet.
+In the final episode, Orlando and Tammi have both become obsessed with a Dungeons & Dragons–like role-playing game.

 The character Megawatti Sukarnoputri is used in the film version.

 Tammi Littlenut

 Tammi Littlenut (Maria Thayer) is Jerri’s best girlfriend and frequent object of her lust.
 In most cases, she is grounded and sane, providing a voice of reason and normalcy in the odd social structure of Flatpoint High and tries to give Jerri good advice, though she never takes it.
 Like Orlando, she is a very sweet and innocent person who never seems to grasp how sleazy Jerri truly is.
 However, in very rare instances, Tammi can be seen joining in with other Flatpointers in acts of bullying and paranoia (she joins in laughing at Glen the Bus Driver in "The Blank Page", for instance).
 Additionally, in “Invisible Love”, she had a close romantic relationship with the school’s science teacher.
 Frequently referred to as "Tammela", “Coppertop”, and “Nuttage” or as a “redheaded spitfire” by Jerri, Tammi occasionally brings out a more masculine side in Jerri: Jerri has become quite aggressive when defending Tammi from bullies ("Bully"), and when Tammi and Jerri were charged with taking care of a baby, Jerri quickly fell into the role of an emotionally abusive, deadbeat dad to Tammi's intimidated housewife ("A Burden's Burden").